Strongly Sublinear Algorithms for Testing Pattern Freeness: Generalized testing of forbidden patterns

 The algorithm is recursive.
-The pattern $\pi$ in the name of the algorithm (subscript) is considered to be fixed (hardwired).
-A recursion is done by reducing $\nu$ to smaller length patterns, and/or self-reduction to the same $\nu$ but on a smaller length box $D'$.
-The base cases are when the length of $D$ is small enough to allow queries to all indices in $D$, or when $\nu \in \mathcal S_2$, in which case the algorithm is reduced to testing monotonicity (or a simpler problem) and will not be explained here.
+A recursion is done by reducing $\nu$ to smaller length patterns, and/or self-reduction to the same $\nu$ but on a smaller size box $D'$.
+The important base cases (see \cref{base-case}) are when the size of $D$ is small enough to allow queries to all indices in $D$, or when $\nu \in \mathcal S_2$, in which case the algorithm is reduced to testing monotonicity.